Authority to Accept Unsolicited Proposals for Research Partnerships

 Eligibility Requirements

-Eligible applicants under this Notice include philanthropic entities, other Federal agencies, State or local governments and their agencies, Indian Tribes, tribally designated housing entities, or colleges or universities located in the United States.
+Eligible applicants under this Notice include: philanthropic entities, other Federal agencies, State or local governments and their agencies, Indian Tribes, tribally-designated housing entities, colleges or universities located in the United States.
 Financial proposals may not include a line for profit because successful applicants may not earn profit under their financial arrangements with HUD.
-Individuals are not eligible.

 Amount Description